hamidrezafarzin/Server-Status/README.md

 4. give yourself a administrator role

-5. Use the "[Your-Prefix]set_status #mention-a-channel" command in a channel
+5. Use the "[Your-Prefix]set_status #mention-a-channel" command in a channel, Example : H!set_status #general

 6. Done